roryprimrose/roryprimrose.github.io/_posts/2008-08-28-example-of-coding-for-testability.md

 }
 {% endhighlight %}

-By abstracting an implementation that actually gets the resource contents (with a bit of [DI] thrown in), we now have a ResourceResolver.GetResourceContents method that can be unit tested.
+By abstracting an implementation that actually gets the resource contents (with a bit of dependency injection thrown in), we now have a ResourceResolver.GetResourceContents method that can be unit tested.
 The unit testing involved now needs to pass in either a stub or a mocked instance of IResourceLoader and we can safely test the logic of this method without requiring http requests.

 When you develop code, please think about how it is going to be tested.
 Even better, write unit tests when you develop the code.
 You will quickly find out how flexible your code is for unit testing.